amitnautiyal1600/webshop_api/README.md

 - Run php artisan serve

-- Now open postman (https://www.postman.com/downloads/) to test the API.
+- Now open postman(https://www.postman.com/downloads/) to test the API.

-_ please check the Api created in the Project
+# Please check the Api created in the Project listed Below.
+### Also prrject main directory contain a passport exported json file which you can import to get all the route and filled data.
+#### All Routes apart from login and registration are protected.

 ## Register Users